-Consistently thwarted, the snooping citizens are unable to get close—the area around the base is patrolled by numerous pickup driving guards armed with M16s, allowed to use deadly force if someone does not halt on entering the base.
+Consistently thwarted, the snooping citizens are unable to get close—the area around the base is patrolled by numerous pickup-driving guards armed with M16s, allowed to use deadly force if someone does not halt on entering the base.
 As of yet, there has never been such an incident, but it’s surely a deterrent.
-Usually the guards call the local police, who dole out a $600 fine to those curious enough to try and get too close.
+Usually, the guards call the local police, who dole out a $600 fine to those curious enough to try and get too close.
 The closest legal vantage point of the base is at the top of Tikaboo Peak, around 26 miles away.

-A new element of the bizarre, famous-yet-secret nature of the base has cropped up as Nevada has begun to realize the tourist potential of Area 51, naming the adjacent highway The Extraterrestrial Highway", with nearby towns awash with extraterrestrial key chains, T-shirts, and an alien-themed motel called Little A’Le’Inn.
+A new element of the bizarre, famous-yet-secret nature of the base has cropped up as Nevada has begun to realize the tourism potential of Area 51.
+The state named the adjacent highway “The Extraterrestrial Highway,” with nearby towns awash with extraterrestrial key chains, T-shirts, and an alien-themed motel called The Little A’Le’Inn.
 See what they did there?
 The minor league baseball team in nearby Las Vegas was even called the 51s (now renamed The Aviators).